jbshep/conversational-python-legacy/chapters/ch3_loops.md

 always the length minus `1` (in this case, the value of the expression `len(s)-1`).

-Let’s see how well this is all sinking in.
+Let's see how well this is all sinking in.
 Can you write code to print the characters of a string, one on each line, but in reverse order this time?
 In other words, if my string is `"abc"`, can you write code that prints: